GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Discussion and Mitigation

-\textbf{For the Research Community.} Develop shared verification infrastructure and norms for AI-assisted bibliography construction, invest in detection research, and conduct regular measurement studies to track trends.
-Build open validation APIs and benchmark datasets, and standardize reporting so policies and tools can evolve with evidence.
+\textbf{For the Research Community.} The research community should develop shared verification infrastructure and norms for AI-assisted bibliography construction.
+We recommend investing in detection research, conducting regular measurement studies to track trends, and building open validation APIs and benchmark datasets.
+Standardized reporting will enable policies and tools to evolve with evidence; without such coordination, fragmented efforts risk leaving gaps that both hallucination and complacency can exploit.